suma-project/Suma/README.md

 Suma Community
 ==============

-If you would like to be invited to a google group for the Suma users community, please email Joyce Chapman at chapmajc AT email DOT unc DOT edu
+If you would like to be invited to a google group for the Suma users community, please email Joyce Chapman at joyce DOT chapman AT gmail DOT com

 Credits and contacts
 =====================

 * Jason Casden (jmcasden AT ncsu DOT edu) – Project lead.
-* Joyce Chapman (chapmajc AT email DOT unc DOT edu) – Community development and data analysis specialist.
+* Joyce Chapman (joyce DOT chapman AT gmail DOT com) – Community development and data analysis specialist.
 * Bret Davidson - Technical lead.
 * Rob Rucker – Project team member and our first stakeholder.
 Research Information Services department head responsible for NCSU D. H. Hill Libraries head counts and reference desk transactions.
 * Eric McEachern – Backend developer, responsible for much of the development of the server-side components.